 You’ve deep cleaned your home.
 You’ve decluttered every room.
 But, your home still doesn’t feel quite right.
-It still looks messy and cluttered despite your hard work.
+It still looks messy and may feel cluttered despite your hard work.

 This is actually a quite common complaint.
 Sometimes we “can’t see the forest for the trees” because we live in our homes and see every room daily.
-This commonality leads us to overlook things that have been around for so long, they’ve just become part of the decor, creating a cluttered house.
+This commonality leads us to overlook things that have been around for so long, they’ve just become part of the decor, creating an over-crowded or cluttered room.